 - Shortcut – Press F6

-- Button – Click on the third Run (play) button
+- Button – Click on the third Run (play) button in the toolbar

 - Shortcut – Press F9

-In the Result tab section, you’ll always find the Raw Shell Output tab which displays the output of all shell-run commands.
+In the Result tab section, you’ll always find the Raw shell output tab which displays the output of all shell-run commands.

 You can run find and aggregation queries, this way but they will no longer open editable result tabs.

-Instead, they will appear along with other shell commands and scripts in the Raw Shell Output tab as you would expect in a real terminal or shell, which means you won’t be able to edit or page through the results.
+Instead, they will appear along with other shell commands and scripts in the Raw shell output tab as you would expect in a real terminal or shell, which means you won’t be able to edit or page through the results.
 Query Code and Visual Explain will not be available.

 Run queries via Studio 3T (Enable Query Assist)